hhassan1230/articles/README.md

 ## License

 Articles is MIT Licensed.
-See LICENSE for details.
+See LICENSE for details.# articles